 Family with two children – tuition for first child = $2500; tuition for two children = $4000.

-This means that the tuition for the second child is $1500.
-The family then says they cannot afford $4000, so the school finance committee considers their letter, takes pity on them and offers them $400, a 10% reduction.
+But then the family then says they cannot afford $4000, so the school finance committee considers their letter, takes pity on them and offers them $400, a 10% reduction.
 The resultant amount is $3600, and the family pays it on a monthly basis at $360 per month over 10 months.

-In reality, the cost of educating these two children is $10,700 (2 x cost of education plus the $700 in fees).
-The family is receiving $2,500 in financial aid for the first child, and $3,500 in financial aid for the second child, and an additional $400 from the financial committee, for a total of $6,400 in financial aid, making the tuition $4,300 for both children, or $2,150 for each child.
+In reality, the cost of educating these two children is $10,700 (2 x cost of education plus the $700 in fees per family).
+The family is receiving $2,500 in “unfunded” financial aid for the first child, and $3,500 in “unfunded” financial aid for the second child, and an additional $400 from the financial committee, for a total of $6,400 in financial aid, making the tuition and fees $4,300 for both children, or $2,150 for each child.

-Does the family need $6,400 in financial aid?
-If you don’t have a financial aid assessment tool, then you really don’t know what they need.
+Here’s the $6400 question: How do you know the family needs $6,400 in financial aid?
+If you don’t have a financial aid assessment tool, then you really don’t know.
 They might need more!
 They might not need anything, and receive because they ask.

 There are two more problems with “subsidizing” tuition today.
 Such a practice was great when the only students in a parish’s Catholic school were from that parish, or the Christian school accepted students only from the affiliated Christian church or churches…and that’s not the way it is today.
 In fact, most schools across the country are “regional” ones.
 The “parochial” school is quickly disappearing because there are either children of various faiths enrolled and/or there are children of the same faith from other faith communities enrolled.